livetrails/targetjs/README.md

 TargetJS is a JavaScript UI framework that replaces the "State → Render" model with "State → Transition → Render".

-Transitions are part of the state itself.
-This allows the entire UI, including an animation in progress, to be captured and later restored from the exact point at which it was saved.
+Transitions and runtime execution are part of the state itself.
+This allows both the execution flow and the entire UI including an animation in progress to be captured and later restored from the exact point at which they were saved.

 TargetJS also lets code order directly define the UI sequence.
 UI, transitions, API calls, event handling, and state are unified into self-contained Targets that chain together through Code-Ordered Reactivity.